vinicfrancisco/vinicfrancisco/README.md

 # Hello guys! 👋🏼

-Mobile Engineer with experience in building applications for thousands of users, always paying attention to the best UI/UX practices and to performance on different devices.
+Senior Mobile Engineer with experience in building applications for thousands of users, always paying attention to the best UI/UX practices and performance on different devices.
+Experience leading a development team as a Tech Lead.

 ## Technologies